 Payment cannot be revoked/reversed by any party involved

-Faster Payments System, the ERPS established in the UK
+Faster Payment System, the ERPS established in the UK

 Where the payor and the payee are the same, a PAD drawn on the account of a payor to transfer funds from their account at one member financial institution to their account at another member financial institution.
 Examples include registered savings plan, mutual funds, segregated funds, annuities, deposit accounts, cash accounts, and investment accounts.